HMS Providence (1791)

+Construction and commissioning

 The Admiralty purchased Providence on the stocks from Perry & Co, Blackwall Yard in February 1791.
 She was launched on 23 April 1791 and commissioned under Bligh that month.
 She was coppered at Woolwich for the sum of £1,267, and then again at Deptford for £3,981.

 Second Breadfruit Voyage

-Rated as a sixth rate, she sailed for the Pacific on 2 August 1791 on Bligh's Second Breadfruit Voyage.
+Rated as a sixth rate, Providence sailed for the Pacific on 2 August 1791 on Bligh's Second Breadfruit Voyage.
 Bligh completed a mission to collect breadfruit trees and other botanical specimens from the Pacific, which he transported to the West Indies.
-Specimens were given to the Royal Botanic Gardens in St. Vincent.
+Specimens were given to the Saint Vincent and the Grenadines Botanic Gardens.
 Providence returned to Britain in August 1793, having been re-rated as a sloop on 30 September 1793.

+Serving as midshipman on board was Matthew Flinders.
+Then a teenager, later in his career as a captain, Flinders would determine that Van Diemen’s Land (Tasmania) was an island, would be the first to circumnavigate Australia, and be the first to call it Australia.
+This voyage was Flinders' first direct association with the island continent.

 In Adventure Bay, Tasmania, third lieutenant George Tobin made the first European drawing of an echidna.

 Vancouver Expedition

-She underwent another refit at Woolwich and was recommissioned in October 1793 under the command of Commander William Robert Broughton.
+Providence underwent another refit at Woolwich and was recommissioned in October 1793 under the command of Commander William Robert Broughton.
 Broughton was ordered to rejoin the Vancouver Expedition.

 Providence was at Plymouth on 20 January 1795 and so shared in the proceeds of the detention of the Dutch naval vessels, East Indiamen, and other merchant vessels that were in port on the outbreak of war between Britain and the Netherlands.